AmberBozward/SNH_AIH_spatial_transcriptome/README.md

 │   └── 2.4.immune.r               # Script to split cells into immune and non-immune to help with cell labelling │   └── 2.5.polygon.r              # Script to
 │   └── 2.6.de.r                   # Script to do differentials
-│   └── combined_plots.r           # Script to generate all figures
+│   └── CosMx_plots.r              # Script to generate all figures
 └── figures/                       # Output folder for all generated plots
 ```